-- 29. Some people are not allowed to provide registered childcare because they are disqualified from working with children.
-The main causes of disqualification from working with children include: - being on the list of persons barred from working with children held by the Independent Safeguarding Authority - certain convictions or charges of an offence against a child - convictions or charges of certain offences against an adult (for example, murder, kidnapping, rape, indecent assault, assault occasioning actual bodily harm) - being made the subject of a disqualifying order - being made the subject of an order relating to the care of children, such as a child being removed from their care - having registration as a childcarer refused or cancelled - living with someone who is disqualified. - 30.
-People who are disqualified may sometimes register as a childcare provider by applying to Ofsted to waive their disqualification.
-We will make a decision about whether or not to waive the disqualification.
-The applicant for the waiver has rights of appeal to the First Tier Tribunal (Health, Education and Social Care Chamber) ('the Tribunal') if we refuse to waive disqualification.
-We cannot normally waive disqualification for people who are included on the list of persons barred from working with children held by the Independent Safeguarding Authority.
+- 27. Some people are not allowed to provide registered childcare because they are disqualified from working with children.
+The main causes of disqualification from working with children include: - being on the list of persons barred from working with children held by the Independent Safeguarding Authority - certain convictions or charges of an offence against a child - convictions or charges of certain offences against an adult (for example, murder, kidnapping, rape, indecent assault, assault occasioning actual bodily harm) - being made the subject of a disqualifying order - being made the subject of an order relating to the care of children, such as a child being removed from their care - having registration as a childcarer refused or cancelled - living with someone who is disqualified. - 28.
+The Chief Inspector has a discretionary power to waive disqualification with one exception; the Chief Inspector has no power to waive a disqualification when a person is on the barred list of unsuitable people.
+In such cases the individual must appeal against inclusion on that barred list.
+The Chief Inspector's decisions to waive a disqualification can be appealed to the Tribunal.